harshita5199/Adventure_work_sales_analysis/README.md

 12: What percentage of the overall market share do the top 5 products cover in terms of profit?
   - The top 5 products cover almost 25% of the overall market share in terms of profit.

+## Conclusion:
+The analysis suggests focusing on maintaining strong sales in Australia and the United States, enhancing the profitability of black, red, and silver-colored products, and targeting customers aged 50 and above.
+Emphasizing expensive product lines and high transaction volumes will sustain profit margins while promoting top-performing products can consolidate market share.
+To increase sales among customers under 30, tailored schemes and products should be developed, with inclusive marketing appealing to both genders.
+Reevaluating materials and strategies for less popular colors and maintaining the quality of less expensive products will boost appeal and customer satisfaction.
+These strategies will help Adventure Works meet diverse customer needs and sustain growth in a competitive market.